AsierGonz/Human-Robot-Comfort-Experiment/README.md

   - Weighted Movement Index (WMI) computation
   - Distance-to-centroid classification
 - `questionnaires/` — Editable PDF and LaTeX versions of subjective rating forms
+- `trayectories/` — Spatial coordinates and visualizations of the robot trajectories used in the experiment

 ### 👤 Participant Flow